Async Execution Patterns for DuckDB Spatial & Modern Analytical SQL

 SET temp_directory = '/tmp/duckdb_spatial_spill';

-When memory_usage approaches the limit, DuckDB transitions intermediate results to Arrow-backed temporary files.
+When memory_limit is approached, DuckDB transitions intermediate results to Arrow-backed temporary files.
 The diagnostic boundary for safe spilling is temp_directory residing on NVMe storage with >2000 MB/s sequential write throughput.
 For HDD-backed systems, enforce SET threads = 4 and chunk queries using LIMIT/OFFSET or windowed predicates to avoid spill-induced I/O starvation.

 Safe Result Extraction & GeoPandas Integration